mgmacleod/context-mechanics/docs/tasks/vscode-extension-research-workbench.md

 # Task: VSCode Extension - Context Mechanics Research Workbench

 **Created**: January 27, 2025
-**Purpose**: Build a VSCode extension that integrates Claude Code with research workflow for Context Mechanics studies
+**Purpose**: Build a VSCode extension that integrates LLM assistants (primarily Claude Code) with research workflow for Context Mechanics studies
 **Status**: Initial specification

 ## Project Overview

 Create a VSCode extension that serves as a research workbench for studying human-AI collaboration dynamics.
-The extension should bridge the IDE, research documents/artifacts, and Claude Code in a unified interface optimized for conducting and documenting research sessions.
+The extension should bridge the IDE, research documents/artifacts, and LLM assistants (with Claude Code as the primary backend) in a unified interface optimized for conducting and documenting research sessions.

 ## Core Requirements